mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 There's a lot of stuff going on.
 First, we have the use of `ReferenceCountUtil`.
 In Netty some objects are reference counted inside the framework itself, this is done so they can be reused across different requests, diminishing the pressure at the JVM's garbage collector.
 And while this improves throughput it requires us, the developers, to do the bookkeeping.

-Most of the time you can ignore these objects are reference counted, but in our case the actual implementation of the handler (the one that writes the response to clients) happens in a different thread than the one that is being used by Netty (the `complete` method doesn't return right away, it produces a `Future[Iterable[ClientKey]]`), if we didn't call `retain` here Netty would assume the request was _consumed_ by our code and will gladly reuse it, which would break our server.
+Most of the time you can ignore these objects are reference counted, but in our case the actual implementation of the handler (the one that writes the response to clients) happens in a different thread than the one that is being used by Netty (the `complete` method doesn't return right away, it produces a `Future[Iterable[ClientKey]]`), if we didn't call `retain` here Netty would assume the request was _consumed_ by our code and would gladly reuse it, which would break our server or worse, produce bogus responses.

 So, as we need to hold onto this request for a while, we call `retain` on it and only call `release` at the `finally` block of the callback we registered at the future that was produced by the `complete` call.
-When we actually enter the callback implementation we can see it's quite simple, if it finds a list of clients for the given path, it sends the results for each one of them and sends response to the client, if it fails the client receives an error message.
+When we actually enter the callback implementation we can see it's quite simple, if it finds a list of clients for the given path, it sends the results for each one of them and sends response to the `POST` client, if it fails the `POST` client receives an error message.

 The interaction between these two HTTP methods (`GET` and `POST`) is what is actually building our long polling client.
 When a `GET` arrives we don't answer right away, we register the client and wait for someone to provide a `POST`, once it arrives we find all registered clients, remove them from the registry and send the response to them.
 Dead simple.